Your emergency fund money and where to put it.

 Me: where is my emergency fund?

 Me: 80% of my emergency fund is in VBIL to avoid D.C. state tax.
-It’s in a separate account inside my Schwab account (I have a Traditional i401k, a Roth i401, a Roth IRA, and a taxable brokerage account, all under the same login.)
+It’s in a separate account inside my Schwab account (I have a Traditional i401(k), a Roth i401(k), a Roth IRA, and a taxable brokerage account, all under the same login.)

 Wrapping this up.

 As a freelancer, your emergency account is the first thing you should establish.
-Next, start banging money into your i401k, or Roth IRA if you are primarily W-2.
-This is how we get rich, not by working but by investing.
+Next, start banging money into your i401(k), or Roth IRA if you are primarily W-2.
+This is how we get rich, not only by working our asses off, but by investing.

-Increase the size of your fund as your cost of living increases due to mortgages, having kids, etc.
+Increase the size of your fund as your cost of living increases due to a bigger house and mortgage, having kids, and all of that.
+Otherwise known as life.

 Financial stress is the worst.
 It affects your relationships and your health.
-Be prepared so you are chill if the shit hits the fan.
+Be prepared so you are chill if it all goes a little wrong.

 Comment below if you have other options to suggest or if you have questions!